JustinMountain/azure-iac-examples/README.md

 ## Ansible & Docker

 This example has Terraform create a dynamic `hosts` file for Ansible to use.
 Ansible then installs Docker on the remote server, adds the Ansible user to the docker group, and uses `compose.yml` to deploy an `nginx` proxy to the server.

+## The Examples

+### v1 Monorepo

+This example is the foundational piece of Azure architecture that I created.

+It utilizes `main.tf` and `variables.tf` to stand up an Ubuntu 24.04 VM in Azure.
+Terraform uses the IP of this VM to create a dynamic `hosts` file for Ansible, which executes a playbook that sets up Docker and an nginx web proxy.